gr82morozr/codereview/README.md

 # -----------------------
 def process_file_content(input_file, from_ts, to_ts, config):
     """
-    Processes the content of one file:
+    Processes one file's content:
       - Reads all lines and counts original lines.
       - Buffers lines until a valid timestamp is found.
-      - Discards all lines before the first line with a valid timestamp >= from_ts.
+      - Discards all lines before the first line with a valid timestamp ≥ from_ts.
       - Stops processing when a line with a valid timestamp > to_ts is encountered.
       - Removes lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.
+      - While processing, prints progress percentage (based on bytes processed) on the same line.
     Returns a tuple: (original_line_count, filtered_lines as list).
     """
     original_count = 0